 - Use 1/2″ wide spacers between the boards and use the 24″ Bar clamp to clamp them together.

-- Use a mallet to nudge all 2x4s snug against the clamped 2×4.
-Follow that with a Carpenter’s Square against the bench top and the clamped 2×4 to ensure your bench top is square.
+- Use a rubber mallet to nudge all 2x4s snug against the clamped 2×4 as the stop.

-- Install the Seat Slat connector 3-1/2″ in from either end.
-Mark with pencil first.
+- Install the Seat Slat connector as outlined in the plans.